-Over-the-counter medications and complementary treatments can also help to relieve pain and reduce inflammation.
-And disease-modifying drugs can ease symptoms, prevent joint damage, or help put RA in remission.
+Over-the-counter (OTC) medications and complementary treatments can also help to relieve pain and reduce inflammation.
+And disease-modifying drugs can ease symptoms, prevent joint damage, and help put RA in remission.
 Work with your doctor to get a holistic approach specific to you.

-Try to get at least eight hours of sleep every night.
-Taking a nap during the afternoon, if you don’t get enough sleep at night, can also help.
+Try to get at least 8 hours of sleep every night.
+If you don’t get enough sleep at night, taking a nap during the afternoon may also help.